 There was a flicker of the eyelids; he looked round, still fixedly, at his wife, as if endeavouring, through a mental cloud, to understand where he was.
 His wife hung over the bed eagerly waiting for him to speak, as, at last, a flash of intelligence passed over his features, and he fiercely struggled to express himself.
-At last he clasped his wife's hand, and she bent nearer to his lips.
+At, last he clasped his wife's hand, and she bent nearer to his lips.

-"Fanny-I've-been-a-wicked-man-very.
-Will-will-God-forgive-me?"

-There was a wistful look in his eyes, which filled with tears, and he went on with tears, and he went on.
+"Fanny - I've - been - a - wicked - man - very.
+Will - will - God - forgive - me?"
+There was a wistful look in his eyes, which filled with tears, and be went on.